Axway/streams-open-docs/content/en/docs/install/_index.md

 4. Click **Save**
 5. Ensure to securely store the generated client secret because it will be required in further steps.

-### Create a secret to use with your Docker registry
+#### Create a secret to use with your Docker registry

-To create your docker-registry secret, override all values from the previous example with your service account information.
+To create your secret to use with the Amplify platform docker-registry, override all values from the previous Kubernetes registry example with your service account information.
 The value for `export REGISTRY_SERVER=` must be `repository.axway.com`.
 Such as:

 ```sh
 export REGISTRY_SERVER="repository.axway.com"